StarPlayrX/XPC123/README.md

 Localhost http server A <-> Application A
 ```

 As you can see Apple's primary example leads you to a dead end.
-You could augment it with an embedded webserver on each side, but that's more work.
+You could augment it with an embedded webserver on each side using Swifter or my fork SwifterLite, but that's more work.
 The alternative using a XPC Launch Daemon has a one to many relationship vs. an XPCService plugin is only one to one.

 I've included both a service and a client.
 Tried to make this as easy as possible and kept it similar to Apple's XPCService Swift template for Applications / XPCService plugins.
 There is more to XPC, but having a working example makes it easier.